PranavVader/NLP/README.md

 # Detection of Missing Information & Vague Pronoun Detector

-This project helps find problems in Software Requirements Specifications (SRS) like missing info or unclear references.
+This project aims to automatically identify problematic sentences in Software Requirements Specifications (SRS) related to missing information and ambiguous pronoun references, thereby improving document clarity and review efficiency.

-## Files
+## Project Overview

-- `extracting.py`
+- `Dataset Creation`
-  Creates a dataset of sentences with missing info indicators like "TBD", "to be decided", or blanks.
+  A synthetic dataset was created comprising sentences that exhibit indicators of missing information such as "TBD", "to be decided", blank values.

-- `model.py`
-  Trains a Transformer model to detect problematic sentences in requirements.

-- `testing.py`
+- `Model Training`
-  Tests your model on an input PDF and produces an annotated PDF highlighting issues with recommendations.

-- External dataset "Definite Pronoun Resolution Dataset" is used to detect unclear or ambiguous pronouns (like "it", "they") in the text.

-## Features

-- Automated detection of missing or vague information with common indicators like TBD.
+  Two Transformer-based models were trained independently:
+- One model was trained on the synthetic missing information dataset to detect vague specifications.
-- Pronoun detection and basic anaphora resolution to find ambiguous references.
+- The other model was trained on the Definite pronoun resolution dataset to recognize ambiguous pronoun references.

-- Annotated PDF output with sentence highlights and inline recommendations.
+- `Testing and Annotation`
+  The system processes SRS documents by extracting text, segmenting it into sentences and evaluating each sentence independently through both models.
+Sentences flagged by either model are annotated with highlights and context-specific recommendations to aid in clarifying vague terms and ambiguous pronouns.

 ## How to use

 1. Run `extracting.py` to build your dataset.
-2. Train the model with `model.py`.
+2. Train each model independently using its respective dataset.
-3. Run `testing.py` with your PDF to get an annotated output.
+3. Run the system on SRS documents to obtain annotated outputs with flagged sentences and recommendations.

+**Note:** All files required for training and testing both models have been uploaded.